dustlang/dustrun/docs/trace-schema.md

 - `kind` is a lowercase identifier (emit, observe, seal, couple, etc).
 - `payload` is a rendered string produced by evaluating the payload expression.
 - Effects are recorded in execution order.

+Note:
+- If a payload expression evaluates to a Struct value, the payload is rendered as JSON for stability.

 ───────────────────────────────────────────────────────────────────────────────